-Course Code Course Name L-T-P Credits CS141 Digital & Social Media Marketing Building Blocks and Content Development & Marketing 4
+Course Code Course Name L-T-P Credits CS141 Digital & Social Media Marketing Building 2-0-4 4 C3141 Blocks and Content Development & Marketing 2-0-4 4

-- CLO.1 Understand key concepts, and trends associated with Digital Marketing & Internet Technologies. - CLO.2 Hands-on familiarity with the leading tools and techniques used in the customer-facing aspects of Digital Marketing & Internet Technologies. - CLO.3 Gain conceptual and practical education in the best practices used by industry leaders to produce superior business results in the management of Digital Marketing & Internet Technologies. - CLO.4 Explain emerging trends in digital marketing and critically assess the use of digital marketing tools by applying relevant marketing theories and frameworks. - CLO.5 Interpret for entrepreneur development the traditional marketing mix within the context of a changing and extended range of digital strategies and tactics.
+- CLO.1 Understand key concepts, and trends associated with Digital Marketing & Internet Technologies. - CLO.2 Hands-on familiarity with the leading tools and techniques skills used in the customer-facing aspects of Digital Marketing & Internet Technologies.

+- CLO.3 Gain conceptual and practical education in the best practices used by industry leaders to produce superior business results in the management of Digital Marketing & Internet Technologies. - CLO.4 Explain emerging trends in digital marketing and critically assess the use of digital marketing tools by applying relevant marketing theories and frameworks. - CLO.5 Interpret for entrepreneur development the traditional marketing mix within the context of a changing and extended range of digital strategies and tactics.